sitthykun/smilegitremote/README.md

 ## Version 0.3.0
 On pull request, this function allows checkout any available branch instead of the default git_branch's setting value in project.json.
 And
-Implement a plug feature via reading file which stored in the plugin directory.
-The batch command inside the plugin file execution is lower priority than the trigger.
+Implement a plug feature via reading file which stored in the batch directory.
+The batch command inside the batch file execution is lower priority than the trigger.
 ```
 Pull >
 // optional
-"plugin": {
+"batch": {
   // optional
   "before": "flask.init"
   // optional